-Virtual workspaces enhance efficiency and enable hiring the best talent, not dependent on where they live.
+Virtual workspaces enhance efficiency and enable hiring the best talent, no matter where they live.

 Being liberated from an office space has big benefits.
-During my personal engagement of 18-years as a successful remote worker myself, I’ve picked up some tips on how to manage a team successfully from afar.
+During my personal engagement of 12-plus-years as a successful remote worker myself, I’ve learned essential skills for managing a team successfully from afar.
 Managing remote teams isn’t without its challenges.
 Some feel disconnected from the team without face time.
-Others run into communication issues with timezones or organizational structure to check-in with others (there are no “office drive-bys” that happen remotely).
+Others run into communication issues with time zones or organizational structure to check-in with others (no “office drive-bys” happen remotely).

-Here are the top 5 tips we’ve learned for successfully guiding a virtual team into a successful team:
+Here are the top 5 tips for successfully guiding a virtual team:

-- Hire the right talent for remote working.
-It’s pretty easy to spot if a candidate is self-motivated and will thrive in a remote working environment.
-Ask questions around their examples in their portfolio where they came up with creative solutions that were outside-of-the-box on their own.
-Check their references and find out if they are organized and meet deadlines well.
-Great indicators for remote workers.
+To spot whether a candidate is self-motivated and will thrive in a remote working environment, ask questions about the examples in their portfolio, the ones where they came up with outside-the-box creative solutions.
+Check their references: Are they organized?
+Do they meet their deadlines?
+These are telling indicators for finding the best remote workers.

-- Focus on results, not on working hours.
 Yes, they need to attend meetings on time no matter what their time zones are.
-But when they actually DO their best work may not be in 9-5 standard office hours.
+But when they actually DO their best work may not be between the standard 9-5 office hours.
 I personally managed a rock-star coder who did his best work between midnight and 4 am.
-As long as they attend meetings and respond to questions/emails/IM’s in a rapid manner, then it doesn’t really matter WHEN they do the work.
+As long as they attend meetings and respond to questions/emails/IM’s in a timely manner, it doesn’t really matter WHEN they do the work.

-- Institute a consistent Daily/Weekly meeting infrastructure.
 Yes, we know that today’s creatives are inundated with meetings.
 But it’s imperative to create a consistent structure of one-on-ones with each of your direct reports.
 And they should also have weekly one-on-ones with their direct reports.
-Also, it’s important to identify key team players that are “peers” outside of your organization that also need weekly one-on-ones.
-And finally, one-on-one with your manager to keep them abreast of what’s in movement.
-Weekly staff meetings are also key so everyone has an idea of what’s going on in the different departments.
-And finally, daily stand-up meetings to identify what folks are doing that day.
+Also, it’s important to identify key team players that are “peers” outside your organization that also need weekly one-on-ones.
+Also, you need one-on-ones with your manager to keep them abreast of what’s in movement.
+Weekly staff meetings are also key, so everyone has an idea of what’s going on in the different departments.
+Finally, institute daily stand-up meetings to identify what folks are doing that day.

-- Use the right tools to help communication channels.
-Meetings are always held utilizing a screen sharing software — Webex/Zoom/Etc with the agenda of the meeting saved in a shared Slack channel.
+Meetings should always be held utilizing a screen sharing software — Webex/Zoom/Etc– with the agenda of the meeting saved in a shared Slack channel.
 It’s important that a shared calendaring system is clearly adopted so all can see if resources are aware of meeting times and can/will attend.
 Instant communication channels like Slack or IM are also key for allowing teams to chat in real-time with each other.
-It’s a nice plus if in those real-time messaging platforms, to display the employee’s availability at that moment — “I’m In A Meeting” or “Back at Noon”.
-A cloud-based file sharing platform enables creatives to quickly find the master layered PSDs.
-And finally, a Saas infrastructure that allows for sharing work and enabling review notes like InVision vs emailing back and forth mockups for review and notes.
+It’s a nice plus if in those real-time messaging platforms, the employee’s availability at that moment are displayed: “I’m In A Meeting” or “Back at Noon.”
+A cloud-based file-sharing platform enables creatives to quickly find the master layered PSDs.
+Finally, a Saas infrastructure that allows for sharing work and enabling review notes like InVision vs. emailing back and forth mockups for review and notes.